Who makes the Best Immobiliser?

 They are bad enough that I have dedicated a graveyard to them!

 Attack time: 5 seconds

 The Mongoose immobiliser is pretty much an old brick, and I don’t mean that in a good way.
-It’s primitive to say the least and for a brand that uses the catch phase “Now that’s a name you can trust” you really would expect better.
+It’s primitive to say the least and for a brand that uses the catchphrase “Now that’s a name you can trust” you really would expect better.

-The Mongoose M80 (Top model in the Mongoose line up) is held shut with two torx 15 screws, so you do need more then a basic screw driver, but it’s still easy to breach.
+The Mongoose M80 (Top model in the Mongoose line up) is held shut with two Torx 15 screws, so you do need more than a basic screwdriver, but it’s still easy to breach.
 Once opened its game over as the immobiliser spade terminals can simply be bridged.